DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/browser.md

 }
 ```

-For [cloud testing services](../../../concepts/browsers.md#browsers-in-cloud-testing-services) and browsers acessed through [browser providers](../../../concepts/browsers.md#nonconventional-browsers), the `alias` property value is a string with all the specified browser, operating system and device parameters:
+For [cloud testing services](../../../concepts/browsers.md#browsers-in-cloud-testing-services) and browsers acessed through [browser providers](../../../concepts/browsers.md#nonconventional-browsers), the `alias` property value is a string with all the specified browser parameters, and operating system and device parameters:

 ```js
 {